1ijingwei/1ijingwei.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. candidate at CU.
+I am a Ph.D. at CU.

 My research intersts: